 7 Sane Steps for Developing Self-Control In Children

 Try these tips to get started:

-Remember that all children will push against the limits due to our sin nature.
-Some children will push harder than others, but all children will test limits.
+- Remember that all children will push against the limits due to our sin nature.
+Some children will push harder than others.
 This is a normal part of development, not a personal attack on your parenting.

 Prevent the Need To Say ‘No’ In the First Place

 Are you a parent or grandparent or guardian?
 Here are some tips you’ll find useful: